gecscs/sHallOfFameSlideshow/README.md

     <li>SlideShowInterval: Integer value in seconds. <strong>Please do not go lower than 20</strong> to prevent abuse of traffic usage as explained on the above notes.</li>
     <li><strong>!!!
 DO NOT CHANGE THE GetRandomWeightedImageApiEndpoint VALUE !!!</strong></li>
   </ul>
-  Update these settings prior to building or publishing te app, otherwise it will fail to run properly.
+  Update these settings prior to building or publishing the app, otherwise it will fail to run properly.
 </p>

 <h2>Keybindings</h2>